microsoft/typespec/packages/website/src/docs/language-basics/models.md

 ### Record

-Model records are structure with named fields called properties.
+Record models are structure with named fields called properties.

 - name can be an `identifier` or `string literal`.
 - type can be any type reference